mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 Fortunately, there's a brand new *de facto* standard toolset aiming at effectively selecting your embedding model, depending on your task.
 Enter MTEB!

 Released in late 2022, Massive Training Embedding Benchmark ([MTEB](https://medium.com/r?url=https%3A%2F%2Fgithub.com%2Fembeddings-benchmark%2Fmteb)) is a library that provides an off the shelf evaluation of many embedding systems, including OpenAI's.
 Alongside this powerful library, a leaderboard is also available.
-At the time of writing, the leaderboard is dominated by purpose-built solutions, such as MPNET, BGE, E5 families and GTE.
+At the time of writing, the leaderboard is dominated by a blend of proprietary and open source solutions, such as Cohere, BGE, GTE families and GTE.

-We said we'd want state-of-the-art embeddings: let's see big and briefly focus on the brand new open source best-in-class, BGE BAAI General Embedding, provided by the Beijing Academy of Artificial Intelligence in August 2023.

 ### How to use MTEB?